oracle/terraform-provider-oci/website/docs/d/database_autonomous_databases.html.markdown

 The following arguments are supported:

 * `compartment_id` - (Required) The compartment [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm).
+* `db_workload` - (Optional) A filter to return only autonomous database resources that match the specified workload type.
 * `display_name` - (Optional) A filter to return only resources that match the entire display name given.
 The match is not case sensitive.
 * `state` - (Optional) A filter to return only resources that match the given lifecycle state exactly.